 "They devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers."
 Acts 2:42

 First Baptist Church Morganton has supported a ministry to the deaf in the Morganton area since the early 1940s.
-There is a large population of deaf individuals in the Morganton community because of the location of the North Carolina School for the Deaf.
+There is a large population of deaf individuals in the Morganton community due to the location of the North Carolina School for the Deaf.
 The First Baptist Church Deaf Mission provides for the spiritual needs of these people and their families through a variety of programs, activities, and outreach opportunities.

 A full-time minister to the deaf was called to lead this group in 1996.
 The First Baptist Deaf Mission currently shares space with the congregation of First Baptist Church at the West Union Street location.
 The Deaf Mission congregation operates much like a church, having its own budget and Deacons.
 Each member of the deaf congregation is encouraged to be involved in every ministry of the church.
 Members take leaderships roles in teaching, preaching, singing with signs, drama, outreach, and church administration.